How to make a living moss wall. Living moss walls have a striking appearance. As a backdrop on Zoom calls, they instantly make an impression.

 How to make a living moss wall

 Indoor moss walls are not living moss.
-Those are preserved moss, or they may contain some living moss in them.
+Those are preserved moss or may contain some living moss in them.
 It will not all be alive.

 Moss is preserved by coating it with glycerin to prevent it from losing its color.